 You'll need to create a flow before you can map your users.
 But if you've already created your flow, here's how to map your users.

 First, click on the avatar in the upper right corner of your screen.
-Then click "About my Workspace" in the drop-down menu.
+Then click "Members & Active users" in the drop-down menu.

 If you just have a few users, you'll probably find the ones you want right away.
 If not, you can use the search bar at the top of the screen.